 If your product is rare and requires some explanation, use the right keywords and text placement in the headlines to grab the viewer’s attention.
 If your product is commonly known and competitors are ranking on the same keywords, list the benefits of using your product.

 Help your viewers by educating them about your product and explaining why it stands out from the crowd.
 Make sure that any competitors do not present the benefits listed by you.
 The “burger in town” may not get the traction that “the tastiest burger in town” could get.

 You need to generate interest and turn it into desire; with interest, the viewer gets attracted to your product, and desire builds the intention to buy it.
 Emotional and monetary benefits can connect to the audience on a deeper level.
 For example, time saver, improved performance, increased safety, a better risk-to-reward ratio, and more.

 Viewers should be assured that their investments will not go down the drain.
-Make friendly offers if possible, like a refund if the user is not satisfied with the product.
-Give out a message which says that you are there for your customers at every stage.
+Make friendly offers if possible, like a refund if the user is unsatisfied with the product.
+Give out a message that says you are there for your customers at every stage.

 Always deliver as promised.
 Aim to give what your customers asked for, and don’t mislead them with your ad copy by promising something else.
 This will deteriorate the brand image in the longer run.
 If possible, mention additional benefits when they click on your ad.
 This will surprise them and make them like your brand more.

 Creating an Epic Ad Copy

 Building an ad copy will never be easy; it will always take time to get it right.
 The only way is to practice, do test runs, and get acquainted with the audience.
 You will only master the art of advertisement with time and experience.